halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 ## Data generation

 ### Synthetic graphs - train
-We generated five types of synthetic graphs, described
+We generated five types of synthetic graphs, with the following settings.
 ## Albert-Barabasi
-We calculate parameters of these graphs given the desired densities.
+These graphs consist of xxx graphs with 10,000 ~ 100,000 nodes, and densities in [0.00001, 0.001].
-Albert-Barabasi parameter calculation:
+We calculate the new edge numbers per node parameter (NewEdgesPerNode) as follows:
-NewEdgesPerNode = round(node_nums * graph_density / 2)
+$$NewEdgesPerNode = \lfloor(node_nums * graph_density / 2)\rfloor$$

 - #Nodes: 10,000 ~ 100,000
 - Density: 0.00001, 0.00003, 0.00005, 0.00007, 0.00009, 0.0001, 0.0003, 0.0005, 0.0007, 0.0009, 0.001